 Re-Entry Permits (SB-1)

-- Schedule an appointment for a Re-Entry Permit (SB-1 visa).
+- Schedule an appointment for a Returning Resident Visa (SB-1 visa).

 U.S. Legal Permanent Residents who were unable to return to the United States for reasons beyond their control within the travel validity period (one year) may be eligible for a special immigrant re-entry permit (SB-1 visa) under limited circumstances.
 To qualify for such status, you must show: